 All loan files are submitted for program compliance review using the eDocs feature in LOL.
 This feature is available within the Loan Status section.
 Please note users uploading packages must complete the process in its entirety.
 This means users should save and submit packages.
 The process is not complete until a message is displayed that the "Agency has successfully received the package".
 Not completing this step could delay the file review.

 NIFA strongly encourages Participating Lenders to submit loan files for program compliance review before closing.
 A pre-closing review is not mandatory, but it provides Participating Lenders with the opportunity for NIFA to determine if the loan meets NIFA's program guidelines (e.g. first-time homebuyer, household income and purchase price limits).
 Our goal is to maintain a 24-48 hour turnaround time on our compliance reviews.

-Use the most current version of the Pre-Closing Compliance Checklist to package and submit loan files for review.
+Use the most current version of the Pre-Closing Document Checklist to package and submit loan files for review.
 We recommend submitting files for review at least five business days prior to closing or sooner if there is any question the household income exceeds our maximum limit.
 Rush reviews are permitted on a limited basis.

 All outstanding conditions are posted in the Loan Status section.
 Once all conditions are cleared, LOL will automatically generate a Commitment Letter that is available in the PDF section.
 Please note some conditions are allowed to be cleared at closing and submitted with the post-closing package.